-The Counseling Program at the University of Cincinnati embraces diversity, equity, and advocacy as core values.
-Thus, we affirm the dignity and worth of all people, emphasizing inclusion, social justice, and mutual acceptance.
-Operating from an ecological model of wellness, we are committed to adopting an attitude of cultural humility, while developing a climate where students faculty, and staff are encouraged to actively explore and critically evaluate their personal and professional attitudes, beliefs, and values.
-We strive to create a supportive training environment that promotes multicultural awareness, knowledge, skills, and experiences.
-In all these efforts, we align with UC's

-Mission and Notice of Non-Discrimination as well as the American Counseling Association's (ACA) Code of Ethics and the ACA divisions' and affiliates' standards and positions on human rights, in service to our clients, students, and the community at large.
+The Counseling Program at the University of Cincinnati embraces diversity, social justice, and inclusion as core values.
+Thus, we affirm the dignity and worth of all people, emphasizing equity, advocacy, and mutual acceptance.
+Operating from an ecological and wellness perspective, we, as students, faculty, staff, and community stakeholders, are committed to developing a climate of active exploration and critical evaluation of our personal and professional attitudes, beliefs, and values.
+Adopting a framework of cultural humility, we strive to create a supportive training environment promoting multicultural awareness, knowledge, skills, and experiences.
+In all these efforts, we align with UC's Mission and Notice of Non-Discrimination as well as the American Counseling Associations (ACA) Code of Ethics, American School Counselor Association (ASCA) Ethical Standards, American Mental Health Counseling Association (AMHCA) Ethical Standards and positions on human rights.